Construction Procurement Handbook

 23.3 Therefore, it is recommended that any variations to standard forms of contract should be kept to a minimum and used only when absolutely necessary to take account of the particular circumstances of a project.
 It is also recommended that where a contracting authority considers that amendments may be required, it should consult with its legal advisers to understand the likely consequences and impact of its proposed amendments to the parties to the contract and the contractor’s supply chain.

-23.4 Finally, it is also recommended that any amendments introduced should be clearly highlighted within the contrast documentation so that both client and contractor are clear on the variations being made to the standard terms.
+23.4 Finally, it is also recommended that any amendments introduced should be clearly highlighted within the contract documentation so that both client and contractor are clear on the variations being made to the standard terms.
 The original text of a clause should be typed with any deletions struck through, and any additional text highlighted.
 Also, a schedule should be prepared which explains why the amendments are required.
 This will help contractors by significantly reducing the amount of time and additional cost they will incur in considering the effect of the amendments.

 23.5 A contracting authority must be mindful that the greater the number of amendments made, the greater the risk of disputes arising.
 This is due either to differences in interpretation or to the amendments being incompatible with the remainder of the contract.
-There is also a danger that the personnel administering the contract, for both parties, are not intuitively aware of, or understand, the effect of the amendments.
+There is also a danger that the personnel administering the contract, for both parties, are not intuitively aware, or understand, the effect of the amendments.

 23.6 Figure 17, below, provides examples of the type of amendments which should not normally be considered as appropriate along with reasons not to amend the standard form of contract.